bu-ist/coding-standards/css-and-sass/README.md

 <a name="fonts"></a>
 ### Fonts

-TODO: how @font-face is used and how to specify shared typographic styles.

 #### Font Weight

 With the additional support of web fonts font-weight plays a more important role than it once did.
 Different font weights will render typefaces specifically created for that weight, unlike the old days where bold could be just an algorithm to fatten a typeface.
 Always use the numerical value of font-weight to enable the best representation of a typeface, like `font-weight: 400;`.